Hey there, I hope you’re doing great and your crops are kickin’ ass.

 Now, in my experience, the vast majority of highly successful growers set goals.
 In fact, almost every successful person I know does, regardless of whether they’re a musician, athlete, business owner, grower, or fill in the blank.

 When I was 21 I read Napoleon Hill’s Think and Grow Rich.
 The book made a huge impact on me.
 Among other things, it instilled in me the importance of having a clear-cut vision of the things you want to achieve, writing those things down, and then going after ’em like a freight train.
 I’ve applied the Hill’s teachings to my life ever since.

 Here’s an example…

 In 1996 I was flat-broke and on the lam for an 1,800-plant grow in Wisconsin I had nothing to do with.
-The grow belonged my heroin-addicted, self-mutilating, ex-partner Lawson—a guy who fucking chopped his own finger off with a Ginsu knife to prove his loyalty to me.
+The grow belonged my heroin-addicted, self-mutilating, ex-partner I’ll call Scar—a guy who fucking chopped his own finger off with a Ginsu knife to prove his loyalty to me.
 Who does that, BTW?
-Lawson lied to the cops and said I was the mastermind behind the grow and a warrant was issued for my arrest.
-Thanks, Lawson!
+Scar lied to the cops and said I was the mastermind behind the grow and a warrant was issued for my arrest.
+Thanks, Scar!
 I appreciate the loyalty, buddy!

 I’d been on the run ever since the warrant was issued three or four years earlier and was living like a hermit, hiding out in Temecula, California under a fake name.
 My entire life sat under ten grow lights in the garage.
 The DEA and U.S. Marshals were one step behind me, leaning on my friends and family, breaking down doors, and making my life hell.